Effective January 1, 2020

 Your California Privacy Rights

 - The right to know.
-You have the right to know (i) the Personal Information that we collect, use, disclose or sell; and (ii) the categories of Personal Information that we collected about you in the preceding 12 months, the sources for that Personal Information, the business purpose for which that Personal Information was collected, the categories of such Personal Information that was shared or sold, the categories of third parties with whom that Personal Information was shared or sold, and the business purpose for which that Personal Information was shared or sold.
+With respect to your Personal Information, you have the right to know (i) the Personal Information that we collect, use, disclose or sell; (ii) the categories of Personal Information that we collected about you in the preceding 12 months, the categories of sources from which that Personal Information was collected, the business or commercial purpose for which that Personal Information was collected, shared, or sold, the categories of such Personal Information that were shared or sold, and the categories of third parties with whom that Personal Information was shared or sold.

 - The right to access.
-You have the right to access a copy of the specific Personal Information that we have collected about you to the extent required under the CCPA.
+You have the right to access a copy of the specific Personal Information that we have collected about you to the extent required under California Consumer Privacy Law.
 You may request this copy to be delivered either by mail or electronically.

 - The right to equal service.
-If you choose to exercise any of your rights under the CCPA, we will not discriminate against you in any way.
+If you choose to exercise any of your rights under California Consumer Privacy Law, we will not discriminate against you in any way.
 If you exercise certain rights, such as deleting your account, you may be unable to use or access certain features of the Services.

-If you are a California resident and would like to exercise any of these rights, contact us at 877-848-8229 or send an email to ConsumerRequests@CareCentrix.com.
-An authorized representative may exercise these rights on your behalf so long as they present a power of attorney or other legally binding document evidencing the representative’s authority.
+If you are a California resident and would like to exercise these rights or otherwise have questions about CareCentrix privacy policies and practices, contact us at 877-848-8229 or send an email to ConsumerRequests@CareCentrix.com.
+To exercise the right to opt-out of sharing your Personal Information, submit your request via the link at the bottom of our home page or contact us at the number above.
+An authorized representative may exercise these rights on your behalf so long as they present a power of attorney or other document or authority evidencing the representative’s authority to act on your behalf.
 Please note that we will require you or your authorized representative to provide us with certain personal identifiers in order to verify your/your representative’s identity when your rights are exercised.
-Please note further that: (a) if we maintain your Personal Information on behalf of a third party, we may refer you to that third party in order to exercise your rights; and (b) certain health care providers and information, such as Protected Health Information and “Medical Information” (as defined under California’s Confidentiality of Medical Information Act), may be exempted from the CCPA.
+Please note further that: (a) if we maintain your Personal Information on behalf of a third party, we may refer you to that third party in order to exercise your rights; and (b) certain health care providers and information, such as Protected Health Information and “Medical Information” (as defined under California’s Confidentiality of Medical Information Act), may be exempted from California Consumer Privacy Law.
 This means that we and certain health care providers may not be required to honor the above rights and instead we comply with our obligations under other laws, such as HIPAA and the Confidentiality of Medical Information Act.
-We will respond to a request to exercise rights under the CCPA in accordance with the timeframe and process required under the CCPA.
+We will respond to a request to exercise rights under California Consumer Privacy Law in accordance with the timeframe and process required under the California Consumer Privacy Law.
 If we deny a request, we will explain the basis for the denial.

 CareCentrix does not offer financial incentives or price differences in exchange for retention or sale of Personal Information.